ThomsonTang/Java-Review/concurrency-cookbook/docs/ch3_thead_synchronization_utilities.md

 # Controlling concurrent access to a resource ##

 > a **semaphore** is a counter that protects the access to one or more shared resources.
+> **binary semaphores**: these kinds of semaphores are used to protect the access to *one shared resource*, or a critical section that can only be executed *by one thread in a time*.

 Semaphore Use Case: